-This is truly a quality fable.
-It is a story I have fabricated using a little bit of this; and a little bit of that.
+This is truly a Quality Fable.
+It is a story I have fabricated using a little bit of this and a little bit of that.

-During the 1973 Arab-Israeli War, Arab members of the Organization of Petroleum Exporting Countries (OPEC) imposed an embargo against supporters of Israel.
+During the 1973 Arab-Israeli War, Arab members of the Organisation of Petroleum Exporting Countries (OPEC) imposed an embargo against supporters of Israel.
 The embargo not only banned the export of petroleum to the targeted nations, but also introduced cuts in oil production.
 Consequently, there was an upward spiral in oil prices that impacted national economies, globally.

-At first, the price of oil per barrel doubled.
+At first the price of oil per barrel doubled.
 Then quadrupled.
 Then even more.
 This imposed skyrocketing costs on consumers for basic day-to-day living.
 It even challenged the economic stability of several nations.

 The US was hit badly.
 Over the years, the country had become increasingly dependent on foreign oil.
-With spiraling price of petrol, the demand for American petrol guzzling cars crashed.
+With spiralling price of petrol, the demand for American petrol guzzling cars crashed.
 This resulted in unemployment.
-In Detroit particularly.
+In Detroit, particularly.

 The Japanese car manufacturers saw an opportunity.
-They had mastered the science of quality management.
+They had mastered the science of Quality Management.
 It is now referred to as The Toyota Way.
-They had also mastered the science of manufacturing low-cost fourcylinder fuel-efficient cars.
-Toyota Corolla and Datsun 510 more precisely.
+They had also mastered the science of manufacturing low-cost fourcylinder fuel efficient cars.
+Toyota Corolla and Datsun 510, more precisely.

 These Japanese car manufacturers chose to acquire some of the ailing American auto units in Detroit.
 They invested money.
 They also gave back jobs to the American auto workers.
-As is well known, the auto industry was the backbone of the US economy.
-There used to be a saying: what is good for General Motors, is good for the American economy.
+As is well known, the auto industry was the backbone of US economy.
+There used to be a saying: What's good for General Motors, is good for the American economy.
+The following is an imagineered interaction with an ailing American auto unit.